The London Plan sets the agenda for Greater London’s spatial development between now and 2031.

 Why Build Energy?

-At BE we’ve worked on schemes across most of the London Boroughs.
+We’ve worked on schemes across the vast majority of London Boroughs.
 Whilst the GLA guidance does give some much needed consistency, there still remain local nuances and a varied set of approaches.

 We always provide bespoke reporting to meet your boroughs local policy – this ensures the best chance of success for your application whilst maintaining an economic and commercially viable scheme.